 There have been a lot of contradictory statements about the popularity of sherry lately.
 On the one hand numerous articles mention a Sherry Renaissance, a renewed interest in sherry with ‘booming sales’ (check out recent articles from The Guardian, Forbes or The Telegraph).
 On the other hand, there are sales statistics which prove the opposite direction: on a general level, sherry sales continue to fall quite dramatically.

 While official sources will try to focus on the good things (popularity of new styles such as en rama sherry, publications of new books, wine awards, initiatives like International Sherry Week and the European Wine Capital, growing popularity of Jerez as the most visited wine tourism destination in Spain…), it’s probably not a bad idea to look at the problems and opportunities from a wider angle.
 How can there be a Renaissance and a decline at the same time?

 Sherry sales statistics

-This shows a general decline from around 150 million liters to 30,6 million (-80%) in 30 years.
+This shows a general decline from roughly 150 million liters to just over 30 million (-80%) in 30 years.
 The downward trend is very significant and doesn’t even slow down much.
 Even hopeful markets like the US and Japan (which in some recent years showed lightly increasing figures) have gone down again.
-Home country Spain – around 2000 the third market with just half of the UK consumption – is now the biggest market by far, and the only stable market as well.
+Home country Spain – around 2000 the third market with just half of the UK consumption – is now the biggest market, and the only stable market as well.
 This doesn’t look like a Renaissance, does it?